Review · Other Supplements

 What Neuropathy No More actually is

-Neuropathy No More is a 90-page digital guide sold through ClickBank for $36.
-It lays out a diet-and-supplement plan aimed at supporting healthy nerves and easing the day-to-day discomfort of peripheral neuropathy.
+A 90-page digital guide sold through ClickBank for $36 that outlines a diet-and-supplement protocol for peripheral neuropathy.
 The author is a health writer at Blue Heron Health News, not a medical doctor.
-The sales page frames it as a breakthrough; the guide itself is a collection of lifestyle changes and supplement suggestions that line up with mainstream advice — and that you can find free if you know where to look.
-What you’re really buying is the curation: one organized bundle instead of a dozen open browser tabs.
+The sales page frames it as a breakthrough solution; the guide itself is a collection of lifestyle changes and supplement suggestions that are largely consistent with mainstream advice — and largely available for free if you know where to look.

 What you actually get